 HIV/AIDS is wearing a female face in Buea.
-Minority groups (such as school drop outs, single mothers, young widows, girl orphans heading households) are most at risk.
-Their high economic dependence leads them to get to risky sexual behaviors for example through marriages to older men or a relation to men popularly called "sugar daddies".
-Other factors that lead to women and girls' vulnerability are the high cost of bride price, wife inheritance and less education.
+The marginalized (such as school drop outs, single mothers, young widows or orphans) are most at risk.
+High economic dependence on men force many to engage in risky sexual behavior.
+This is seen in marriages to older men and in the relationships many have with men commonly known as "sugar daddies".
+Other factors leading to female vulnerability include the high cost of bride price, the difficulties for wife inheritance and lack of access to education

 This project has provided additional documentation in a PDF file (projdoc.pdf).